jlinoff/pam/README.md

 <img src="www/help/pam-fld-name-edit-on.png" width="300" alt="true"/>

-The user can replace the default field name (in this case "name") with whatever they want.
+The user can replace the default field name (in this case "name") with whatever they want, perhaps something like "full name" or "first name" or "last name".
+The "value" field is where the name is actually entered.

 #### filePass Cache Strategy